 St Mary’s church was heavily destroyed during WWII

-Palm Sunday in 1942, the church was severely damaged during Allied air raids.
-A lot was destroyed and to this day – there is a collection in the church that asks visitors to donate money so that they can restore the church.
-And it’s easy to understand that people are willing to donate to this cause.
-The church is undergoing a restoration that will cost about 1 500 000 euros to fix all the brickwork and everything that needs to be done.
+On Palm Sunday in 1942, the church was severely damaged during Allied air raids.
+A lot was destroyed, and to this day, there is a collection in the church that asks visitors to donate money so that they can restore the church.
+It’s easy to understand that people are willing to donate to this cause.
+The church is undergoing a restoration that will cost about 1,500,000 euros to fix all the brickwork and everything that needs to be done.

-Once you enter the church, you can immediately feel the history of this place.
-There is one super special thing in the church but I will get to that in a minute… Because there is a lot of special things to admire while being inside St Mary’s church.
+Once you enter the church, you can immediately feel its history.
+There is one super special thing in the church, but I will get to that in a minute.
+There are a lot of special things to admire while inside St Mary’s church.
 The astronomical clock is super impressive.
-It reminds us of the astronomical clock that is inside another St Mary’s church – the one in Gdansk, Poland.
+It reminds us of the astronomical clock that is inside another St Mary’s church—the one in Gdansk, Poland.

 St Mary’s church is filled with skulls

-One thing that catches my eye while walking around this huge and impressive church is all the skulls that are on display.
-They are everywhere, in paintings and as sculptures on the walls and scattered around inside the church.
-It’s a different sight to be seen inside a church but it’s also a cool thing to see.
-Morbid in some way!
+One thing that catches my eye while walking around this huge and impressive church is all the skulls on display.
+They are everywhere, in paintings and sculptures on the walls and scattered around inside the church.
+It’s a different sight to be seen inside a church, but it’s also a cool thing to see—morbid in some way!

 Inside the church, there is also a display that shows the church’s history.
-The information is in English (and German) and it’s an interesting and good read.
-I can almost feel the love from the locals and the interest to restore the church.
+The information is in English (and German), and it’s an interesting and good read.
+I can almost feel the love from the locals and their interest in restoring the church.
 The entrance fee of 2 euros is a fair price to see this place.
 And then it is my super special thing in the church that I mentioned before.

 Churchbells that fell during WWII

 Back to Palm Sunday and back to the bombing of Lubeck.
-On the night between the 28:th and 29:th of March 1942, two of the bells fell from their tower.
-They had a 60-meter fall and shattered the ceiling and embedded themselves into the floor.
+On the night between the 28th and 29th of March 1942, two of the bells fell from their tower.
+They had a 60-meter fall that shattered the ceiling and embedded themselves into the floor.
 And there they lay – to this day.
 A memory (even if a terrible one) of the effects of the war.

 It’s placed in the heart of the old town and it’s free of charge to visit.
 Today, this place is known as the church of music.
 There are different choirs and they organize weekly music and concerts.
 From April to October, the church is open daily between 10:00 and 18:00.
 During wintertime, it closes earlier.